memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 <!-- excerpt end -->

 > Note: The Micro Trace Buffer (MTB) is an optional feature of the ARM architecture.
-Many silicon vendors do not include the optional feature in their MCUs.
+Many silicon vendors do not include the feature in their MCUs.
 Kudos to Dialog for doing so!

 {% include newsletter.html %}